T-NOVA/TeNOR/service-mapper/README.md

 sudo make install

 sudo ldconfig
 ```

-After the source has been cloned from the repository, you can run
+After the source has been cloned from the repository (this may require the installation of the git package), you can run

 ```
 ./install.sh